GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation: Introduction

-To address these gaps, we build on the Transductive (TDGG) and Inductive Dynamic Graph Generation (IDGG) settings from GDGB~\cite{peng2025gdgb} as a foundation for systematic evaluation.
-In TDGG, we propose microscopic alignment metrics that evaluate agent-level interactions.
-In IDGG, we propose macroscopic alignment metrics that assess whether simulated graphs reproduce real-world graph properties.
-Under this paradigm, we formalize three core capabilities for realistic LLM-based social graph simulation: \textbf{(1) Destination Selection}: Given a source node, can the LLM predict its next interaction partner? \textbf{(2) Edge Generation}: Can the LLM generate socially coherent and contextually appropriate interaction edge between nodes? \textbf{(3) Global Structure Fidelity}: Does the generated graph reproduce key structural properties and emergent phenomena of real graphs?
+To address these limitations, we build on the Transductive (TDGG) and Inductive Dynamic Graph Generation (IDGG) settings from GDGB~\cite{peng2025gdgb} as a foundation for systematic evaluation.
+In TDGG, we focus on microscopic alignment metrics that evaluate agent-level interactions.
+In IDGG, we focus on macroscopic alignment metrics that assess whether simulated graphs reproduce real-world graph properties.
+Under this paradigm, we formalize three core capabilities for realistic LLM-based social graph simulation: \textbf{(1) Destination Selection}: Given a source node, can the LLM predict its next interaction partner? \textbf{(2) Edge Generation}: Can the LLM generate socially coherent and contextually grounded micro-interactions between nodes? \textbf{(3) Global Structure Fidelity}: Does the generated graph reproduce key macro properties of real graphs?

 Guided by these three principles, we propose \textbf{Graphia}, a reinforcement learning framework for LLM-based social graph simulation.
-Our contributions are: (1) The first unified training framework that leverages social graph data as supervision to enhance LLM-based simulation; (2) A micro–macro evaluation paradigm that extends TDGG and IDGG with novel quantitative metrics for joint assessment of interaction fidelity and network realism; (3) improved micro-level performance in TDGG tasks, with 6.1\% gain in the composite destination selection score and enhanced edge content quality (+12\% edge-classification accuracy, +27.9\% BERTScore) over the strongest baseline; (4) enhanced macro-level fidelity in IDGG tasks, achieving 41.11\% higher structural similarity and 32.98\% better replication of emergent social phenomena (e.g., power laws, echo chambers) when evaluated against ground-truth social graphs.
+Our contributions are: (1) The first unified training framework that leverages social graph data as supervision to enhance LLM-based simulation; (2) A micro–macro evaluation paradigm that extends TDGG and IDGG with novel quantitative metrics for joint assessment of interaction fidelity and network realism; (3) improved micro-level performance in TDGG tasks, with 6.1\% gain in the composite destination selection score and enhanced edge content quality (+12\% edge-classification accuracy, +27.9\% BERTScore) over the strongest baseline; (4) enhanced macro-level fidelity in IDGG tasks, achieving 35.98\% higher structural similarity and 28.71\% better replication of emergent social phenomena (e.g., power laws, echo chambers) when evaluated against ground-truth social graphs.